opensearch-project/documentation-website/_benchmark/quickstart.md

 ## Running OpenSearch Benchmark on your own cluster

-Now that you're familar with running OpenSearch Benchmark on a cluster, you can run OpenSearch Benchmark on your own cluster, using the same `execute-test` command, replacing the following settings.
+Now that you're familiar with running OpenSearch Benchmark on a cluster, you can run OpenSearch Benchmark on your own cluster, using the same `execute-test` command, replacing the following settings.

   * Replace `https://localhost:9200` with your target cluster endpoint.
 This could be a URI like `https://search.mydomain.com` or a `HOST:PORT` specification.
   * If the cluster is configured with basic authentication, replace the username and password in the command line with the appropriate credentials.
   * Remove the `verify_certs:false` directive if you are not specifying `localhost` as your target cluster.
-This directive is needed only for clusters where SSL certificates are not set up, such as the test cluster above.
+This directive is needed only for clusters where SSL certificates are not set up.
   * If you are using a `HOST:PORT`specification and plan to use SSL/TLS, either specify `https://`, or add the `use_ssl:true` directive to the `--client-options` string option.
   * Remove the `--test-mode` flag to run the full workload, rather than an abbreviated test.